← Back to Articles

 Roughed Out Bridge

+The role of break angle is to lock the strings down onto the saddle.
 It is undesirable to have a saddle sit so low that the strings can actually bounce out of place.
-As a repair, factors permitting, such a condition can be improved by "ramping" slots in the front walls of the holes.
+As a repair, factors permitting, such a condition may be improved by "ramping" slots in the front walls of the holes.
 As a deliberate design consideration, strings holes can be drilled father away from the saddle and ramps can be cut that allow the string leaving the back of the saddle to make contact with the wood at a sharper angle than if the ramps did not exist.
 Or, string holes can be drilled close enough to the saddle to make ramps unnecessary.
 Available real estate on the bridge will help to determine whether ramping is in your future, or not.

 I prefer to pre-drill the holes for the strings prior to gluing on the bridge, as I have a steel fixture that I can hold the bridge in securely while ensuring accurate hole placement.
 I have taken pains to locate the pairs of holes as close together as possible to facilitate the tight pairing of the strings across the saddle.
 If I were to drill the holes all the way through at this time, I would have additional glue squeeze-out to deal with, as glue would ooze up through the holes.
 I drill the holes just shy of all the way through.
 I choose to wait to rout the saddle slot until after the bridge is attached.
 I use a very iterative, custom (aka “slow”) process to locate the slot, and create and intonate the saddle.
 It is much easier to pre-drill and pre-rout holes and slots on a bridge prior to its attachment, but it doesn't always work out as intended.
 I can get it perfect when I do it the long, hard way.